dekuNukem/traffic-cone-film-scanning/README.md

 ![Alt text](images/newton.jpeg)

-However with TCFS, it almost never occurs even with plain glass.
+However from my experience, it almost never occurs with TCFS even with plain glass.

 I have a theory:

-* We scan with emulsion side up, which is typically duller and more matte.
+* We scan with emulsion side up, which is typically more matte.

 * Film strips are also placed near the center of the light table.